A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Conclusion

 \section{Conclusion}

-This survey provided a comprehensive review of the existing literature on ISAC assisted by metasurfaces, discussing the associated challenges and opportunities.
-The article began by offering essential background information on standalone metasurface-assisted communication and metasurface-assisted sensing systems, thereby setting the stage for a detailed discussion on the fundamentals of ISAC.
-Subsequently, the current studies on RIS-assisted ISAC were meticulously summarized, emphasizing the two levels of integration: radio-communications co-existence and dual-function radar-communications.
-The article then discussed the current works in the area of holographic RHSs from theoretical and experimental points of view.
-Within each category, we presented the challenges faced and outlined various prominent opportunities, providing a holistic perspective on the evolving landscape of RIS-assisted ISAC.
+This survey provided a comprehensive review of the existing literature on ISAC assisted by metasurfaces, discussing the associated challenges and opportunities. {The article started with a brief background on ISAC and metasurfaces.
+Then, it summarized existing research on RIS-assisted ISAC, where metasurfaces were employed as separate entities between the transmitters and receivers considering two integration levels in ISAC: RCC and DFRC.
+Finally, the article summarized the state of the art in holographic ISAC, which encompasses the utilization of metasurfaces at both the transmitter and receiver sides.
+Within each category, we presented lessons learned as well as prominent opportunities, providing a holistic perspective on the evolving landscape of RIS-assisted ISAC.}

 \ifCLASSOPTIONcaptionsoff

 \fi